inside.ewu.edu

 Satisfies: a university graduation requirement–global studies.

-This interdisciplinary course introduces students to central problems in German history and culture during the 20th century.
+This interdisciplinary course introduces central problems in German history and culture during the 20th century.
 Topics addressed include: the impact of World War I on German National Identity; Avant-garde culture in the Weimar Republic; the rise of Fascism and daily life in Nazi Germany; the Holocaust; and cultural and political divides between East and West Germany.

 HIST 351.
 GENDER AND WAR IN THE 20TH CENTURY.
 5 Credits.